Perfectoid towers generated from prisms: Examples

-\begin{proof} Set \(\overline{f} \defeq t_1 + \cdots + t_m\) in \(\setZ[t_1, \dots, t_m]\).
+\begin{proof} Set \(\overline{f} \defeq k_1t_1 + \cdots + k_mt_m\) in \(\setZ[t_1, \dots, t_m]\).
 Since \(\delta(M_i) = 0\) holds for any \(\phi\)-monomials \(M_i\), we can take a map of \(\delta\)-rings \(\setZ[t_1, \dots, t_m] \to R\) sending \(t_i\) to \(M_i\).
 If \(\delta^{n+1}(\overline{f})\) belongs to the ideal \((\overline{f}, \delta(\overline{f}), \dots, \delta^n(\overline{f}))\setZ[t_1, \dots, t_m]\), then we have \(\delta^{n+1}(f) \in (f, \delta(f), \dots, \delta^n(f))R\) and thus \(\height^\delta(f) \leq n\). \end{proof}

 By using a computer algebra system such as Macaulay2 \cite{Macaulay2}, we can compute the \(\delta\)-stabilization of a given ideal in a polynomial ring and check the sufficient conditions in \Cref{CorExampleDeltaStabilization}.
-One pathological example is given by the following.
+Based on observations of computer calculations, we give a general construction of perfectoid towers from \(\delta\)-stabilization in \Cref{p23CaseDeltaStabilization} when \(p = 2, 3\).
+Hereafter, we will prepare its proof.